edgedb/edgedb/doc/ref/edgeql/statements.rst

 .. code-block:: eql

-    # This will actually only count users
+    # This will actually only count users whose name starts with
-    # whose name starts with 'Alice'
+    # 'Alice'.

     WITH MODULE example
     SELECT count(
         (SELECT User